LumenNoruega/SmartContract-Lottery/README.md

 - Fixed variable names in `fulfillRandomness()` to correctly handle randomness.
 - Added `LinkTokenInterface.sol` for interacting with LINK tokens.
 - Implemented `gas_strategy` to prevent Ganache from freezing during transactions.

+2025-02-12
+This tests ensure that the lottery functions correctly using Brownie in a local blockchain environment.

+Tests:
+- Entrance Fee Calculation: Verifies that the getEntranceFee() function returns the correct value in Wei.
+- Entry Restrictions: Ensures that no one can enter the lottery before it starts.
+- Complete Lottery Flow:
+    The lottery can be successfully started.
+    Players can enter once it's active.
+    The lottery can be ended properly.
+    A winner is selected, and funds are distributed correctly.